The Big Steal: Casting

 Robert Mitchum's arrest for possession of marijuana on September 1, 1948, and his subsequent conviction and incarceration, had a large impact on the production of The Big Steal.
 RKO head Howard Hughes saw Mitchum's notoriety surrounding the arrest (the actor already seen as a 'bad boy' in Hollywood) as a positive that would boost attention for a rather low-rent - but hopefully profitable - production.

 George Raft was originally cast, but was replaced by Mitchum after the arrest.
 Lizabeth Scott was slated for the female lead but quit three weeks prior to filming due to the arrest, and was replaced by Jane Greer (Mitchum and Greer had been earlier paired in the successful 1947 noir Out of the Past).
 Hughes had been keeping Greer, a former girlfriend, from appearing in any RKO films in an attempt to ruin her career, but finally conceded when no other actress would take the part.

 Filming

-Filming (Los Angeles and Tehuacán, Puebla, Mexico) was rushed to capitalize on the situation, with some scenes shot while Mitchum was still incarcerated.
-Greer's pregnancy also added to the urgency and ensured that the schedule was kept tight.
+Filming (Los Angeles and Tehuacán, Puebla, Mexico) was rushed in order to capitalize on the publicity generated by Mitchum's drug charges and incarceration, with some scenes shot while Mitchum was serving his sentence.
+Siegel commented upon the effect of Mitchum's absence upon a scene in which William Bendix pursues Mitchum through a forest, shot three months apart:

+Jane Greer's pregnancy ensured that the schedule was kept tight.
 This was part of the reason for the film's relatively short 71 minute runtime.
+Despite this Siegel said the film came in under budget.